Politicization of science: Biden administration

 As part of an effort to "refresh and reinvigorate our national science and technology strategy," President-elect Joe Biden announced, before taking office, that he will elevate the role of Director of the Office of Science and Technology Policy to a cabinet level position.

 Biden's removal of Betsy Weatherhead from her role as director of the National Climate Assessment has been criticized as being politically motivated.

+Second Trump administration

 Scholarly studies of the politics of science

 The politicization of science is a subset of a broader topic, the politics of science, which has been studied by scholars in a variety of fields, including most notably Science and Technology Studies; history of science; political science; and the sociology of science, knowledge, and technology.
 Increasingly in recent decades, these fields have examined the process through which science and technology are shaped.
 Some of the scholarly work in this area is reviewed in The Handbook of Science & Technology Studies (1995, 2008), a collection of literature reviews published by the Society for Social Studies of Science.
 There is an annual award for books relevant to the politics of science given by the Society for Social Studies of Science called the Rachel Carson Prize.